What is OpenStack?

 - A machine running Linux, a multi-core processor and at least 8 GB of RAM

-At time of writing, MicroStack has been assured to run bug-free on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.
+MicroStack has been tested on a physical machine running either Ubuntu 18.04 LTS or Ubuntu 20.04 LTS.